CodeBy-Ryan/landing-page-petshop/README.md

-atuakuzandi a paginaaaaaaaaaaaa do meu skte
+atuakuzandi a paginaaaaaaaaaaaa do meu site